 Price: free (relies on ads)

 Maildrop is an open-source project for generating email addresses in an instant.
 It comes with a much more pleasant UI than for example Guerilla Mail but the features remain virtually the same.
-You can pick from one of the suggestions (firstname.lastname@example.org being an example) or type in your own address, for example, “email@example.com”.
-It also works only with simple text, no attachments.
+You can pick from one of the suggestions (email@example.com being an example) or type in your own address, for example, “firstname.lastname@example.org”.
+It works with plain text and HTML but no attachments.
 Maildrop also features a spam filter, preventing unwanted messages from entering your inbox.

 Price: free (tiny ads might appear)